When you click on shopping links on our site, we may receive compensation. This content is for educational purposes only.

 Welding is crucial to our infrastructure.

-To help you find the right technique for the job, this article will introduce nine different welding methods.
-This includes looking at the pros and cons of each welding type.
+To help you choose the right technique for your project, we are breaking down the nine most common welding methods.
+We will look at how they work, the skill level required, and the pros and cons of each.

 Key Takeaways